pleasant-menlo/mapping_tool/README.md

 * `pixelation_scheme` - The pixelation scheme to be used for map generation.
 Valid options are "square" or "healpix".

-* `pixelation_scheme` - The pixel parameter to be used for map generation.
+* `pixel_parameter` - The pixel parameter to be used for map generation.
 This defines the degree resolution for square maps, and the nside for HEALPix maps.
 Valid options are 2, 4, and 6 for square maps, and 16, 32, 64, 128, 256, and 512 for HEALPix maps.

 * `map_data_type` - The primary map data type.
 Valid parameters are `ENA Intensity` or `Spectral Index`.